-The degree conferral date is shortly after the end of each term.
-A student who completes all the requirements for his/her academic program in August, January or June, and successfully completes the graduation clearance process can get an official transcript from the Registrar's Office at any time after the degree conferral date (see Transcripts.)
+The College has three degree conferral dates each year, shortly after the end of each term.
+A student who completes all the requirements for his/her academic program in August, January, or June, and successfully completes the graduation clearance process can get an official transcript from the Registrar's Office at any time after the degree conferral date (see Transcripts.)